(Avail. 24/7)

 • Identity theft: Upon sentence completion.

-• Non-convictions: One year from date of disposition.
+• Non-convictions: One year from the date of disposition.

 • Ordinance or misdemeanor convictions: Two years from the date of sentence completion.